-- Mindfulness: for a long time I thought this was a weird concept, but as I implement it more in my life I find it quite useful.
-I'm not perfect with it yet, as my triggers are still overwhelming at times, but for the day to day maintenance it is a great tool.
+For a long time I thought this was a weird concept, but as I implement it more in my life I find it quite useful.
+I'm not perfect with it yet, as my triggers are still overwhelming at times, but for the day to day maintenance, it is a great tool.
 What is mindfulness?
 To me it means, being in the present & aware of your current surroundings and the fact that you are alive.
 What I do for this, is when I start to notice I get overwhelmed, or a co-worker is really grating on my nerves & I'm about to blow; I start naming things and my current story.
 For example, I am sitting at a desk, my feet are on the floor, my shoes are warm and comfortable, my left shoulder muscle is slightly tight, I hear the air blowing and the click of the keys as I'm typing.
 See even just doing it when I'm not stressed out or triggered is actually quite calming.
 Another way to do this is Naming 5 things you hear, 5 things you see, 5 things you feel & repeating this process for every number until you get to 1.
-After awhile this concept became very important to me when I started getting flashbacks at work, or when trying to have fun with my friends.
+After a while this concept became very important to me when I started getting flashbacks at work, or when trying to have fun with my friends.
 I use this technique for those moments.

-- Keep your mind busy: this is likely what most people do, avoid the thoughts, but it doesn't allow the mind to process them so they don't keep returning.
-In a way it is like a drug addict taking pain medication so that they don't have to feel or care about anything in the moment.
+This is likely what most people do, avoid the thoughts, but it doesn't allow the mind to process them so they don't keep returning.
+In a way, it is like a drug addict taking pain medication so that they don't have to feel or care about anything in the moment.
 So be careful in the ways that you use this one as it can lead to pitfalls later in life, trust me.
 But for those moments when you are feeling like you just need a break from working on staying sane, keep your mind busy, like when I was at the doctors office, I played bejeweled, I opened the window shade and just stared out the window and noticed the trees and thought about all the hiking trips I wanted to go on.
 I called my Dad, I texted my mom, and looked at pictures of my dog, and cleaned up a lot of non-personal useless photos that have been sitting in my phone forever.
-There are lots of things that you can do that do not require money, and are highly portable.
+There are lots of things that you can do that do not require money and are highly portable.

 I'm still working on this one, I have a very hard time sitting around and doing nothing and trying to keep my mind to 'stand still'

 you can't sleep your life away, but getting a good night's sleep is probably the best thing I do when I want to maintain my sanity.
 I'm talking a minimum of 6 hours with ideal being 8 hours of sleep.
 If you have trouble falling asleep try Melatonin, or 5-HTP, or go to your doctor and see what options are available to you.
 Most of the time if you are on a Sleep aid for a week, your bodies natural chemicals that help you sleep will re-align themselves and you can stop the sleep aid after 1 week.